WizeEveryWhere/OpenWize/docs/getting_started/demo_NucleoL476.rst

 Demo application
 ================

-- This application is provide as a simple demonstrator of OpenWize stack targeting an ST Nucleo-L476RG board.
+- This application is provided as a simple demonstration of OpenWize stack targeting an ST Nucleo-L476RG board.

-- The Nucleo-L476RG board doesn't integrate any RF device, so to overcome this, the demo application use the ``PhyFake`` device, which input/output frames over an UART peripheral.
+- The Nucleo-L476RG board doesn't integrate any RF device, so to overcome this, the demo application uses the ``PhyFake`` device, which input/output frames over a UART peripheral.

-- This demo is very simple so, there is no console or local interface to communicate with it.
-Instead, application periodically send DATA and INSTALL (aka.
+- This demo is very simple, so, there is no console or local interface to communicate with it.
+Instead, application periodically sends DATA and INSTALL (aka.
 PING) message and use the provided *Logger* module to print out messages (info, warning, debug, error).

 - The *Logger* is connected to the MCU USART2 peripheral